EliLillyCo/pytest-wdl/docs/source/manual.md

 When comparing actual and expected outputs, the "type" of the expected output is used to determine how the files are compared.
 If no type is specified, then the type is assumed to be "default."

-Available types:
+#### default

-- default: The default type if one is not specified.
+The default type if one is not specified.

 - It can handle raw text files, as well as gzip compressed files.
 - If `allowed_diff_lines` is 0 or not specified, then the files are compared by their MD5 hashes.
 - If `allowed_diff_lines` is > 0, the files are converted to text and compared using the linux `diff` tool.

+#### vcf

-- vcf: During comparison, headers are ignored, as are the QUAL, INFO, and FORMAT columns; for sample columns, only the first sample column is compared between files, and only the genotype values for that sample.
+- During comparison, headers are ignored, as are the QUAL, INFO, and FORMAT columns; for sample columns, only the first sample column is compared between files, and only the genotype values for that sample.
+- Optional attributes:
+    - `compare_phase`: Whether to compare genotype phase; defaults to False.

-- bam*:
+#### bam*:

-  - BAM is converted to SAM and headers are ignored.
+- BAM is converted to SAM.
 - Replaces random UNSET-\w*\b type IDs that samtools often adds.
+- One comparison is performed using all rows and a subset of columns that are expected to be invariate.
+Rows are sorted by name and then by flag.
+- A second comparison is performed using all columns and a subset of rows based on filtering criteria.
+Rows are sorted by coordinate and then by name.
+- Optional attributes:
+    - `min_mapq`: The minimum MAPQ when filtering rows for the second comparison.
+    - `compare_tag_columns`: Whether to include tag columns (12+) when comparing all columns in the second comparison.

 \* requires extra dependencies to be installed, see [Installing Data Type Plugins](#installing-data-type-plugins)